RahulSundar/CS6910-DeepLearningFundamentals/Assignment3/README.md

 pip install -r requirements.txt
 ```

+A Bahdanau based attention has been implemented by adapting the code for the bahdanau attention layer class from : https://github.com/thushv89/attention_keras.
 It is advised to setup a virtual environment if running locally using virtualenv/venv and pyenv for python version handling.
 Or even better, use Conda.
 But in this assignent I have not used anaconda package manager.
 ### Training:
 Wandb framework is used to track the loss and accuracy metrics of training and validation.
 Moreover, bayesian sweeps have been performed for various hyper parameter configurations.